How to Integrate Legacy Systems: Top Challenges and Strategies

 2. Assess the legacy system’s capabilities for integration

-Next, you need to examine your legacy system.
-Review its data architecture, code, and UX to determine what’s possible.
-You might estimate that you can build a custom API in under a month, or you might decide that the integration would be such a challenge, that you have to modernize the system before you integrate it with the new services your company wants to implement.
+From this evaluation you might estimate that you can build a custom API in under a month.
+You might also discover that the integration would be such a challenge that you have to modernize the system before you integrate it with the new services your company wants to implement.

 3. Research potential resources and solutions providers

-Do some research to find out if any of the heavy lifting has already been done for you.
+Before diving into the integration (or modernization) take a moment to do some research and find out if any of the heavy lifting has already been done for you.
 For example, Shopify’s API and SDK could make it easier for you to bring a retail business into the ecommerce world.

 Or, you might find that an integration platform-as-a-service (IPaaS) will be more cost-effective than custom integrations with several different SaaS services.